 A blue dress or swimsuit with some bright feathers and fabric add-ons will make your little one the life of the party.

 Mix and match primary colors and add a cape, mask, bright rain boots and a lightning bolt cut-out.
 Choose from different ideas on Swim the Big Blue.

 Make a trip to the craft store and whip up this Raggedy Ann wig from A Beautiful Mess in no time!
 Perfect for a mom-daughter costume, too—or for boys!

 Dress up in a head-to-toe (try leggings with a matching long t-shirt or dress) bright color.
 Use fabric paint or cut-out black fabric to spell out the name of the closest Crayola color (we're partial to Vivid Violet and Atomic Tangerine) sideways on your front.
 An upside-down funnel covered in fabric or construction paper can be the tip.

-If you don’t mind poking a little fun at yourself, dress your kid up as you!
-Scroll down about halfway through this roundup to see an adorable baby girl dressed up as her dad—goatee, iPhone holster and all.
+If you don't mind poking a little fun at yourself, dress your kid up as you!
+How about an adorable baby girl dressed up as her dad—goatee, iPhone holster and all?